Sharing is caring!

 Cyanocobalamin

-Cyano B12 is a cheap, synthetic, slightly-toxic, inactive form of B12 that is made with a cyanide donor and is used commercially.
+Cyano B12 is a cheap, synthetic form of vitamin b, containing a slightly toxic effect, inactive form of B12 that is made with a cyanide donor and is used commercially.

-It is the most stable form, because the cyanide molecule has the greatest attraction to the cobalamin and protects it from extreme conditions (like high temperatures).
+The synthetic cyanocobalamin form is the most stable form because the cyanide molecule has the greatest attraction to the cobalamin and protects it from extreme conditions (like high temperatures).

 However, it doesn’t absorb well and requires methyl groups to detoxify it.